Leaves2018/aop/README.md

 However, there does exist some benefits for building a local LaTeX environment.
 * First, you do not need network connection for writing in LaTeX.
 * Second, when your assignment involves some images/plots output from code, it is quite common that you may replace old flawed ones with newly correct ones.
 A local LaTeX environment will automatically recompile without your effort to upload to Ovealeaf again.
 * Third, it is actually not that hard to install a local LaTeX environment.
+Not to mention that it's free.

-For `macOS`, download `MacTeX` from [The MacTeX-2021 Distribution](https://tug.org/mactex/).
+For `macOS`, download `MacTeX` from [The MacTeX-2021 Distribution](https://tug.org/mactex/) and click next on each page.

 For other sysmtems, download `TeX Live` from [TeX Live availability](https://www.tug.org/texlive/acquire.html).
-Fow `Windows`, you can use the `install-tl-windows.exe` installer, but I would recommend to install WSL2 and install Tex Live in Linux.
+For `Windows`, you can use the `install-tl-windows.exe` installer, but I would recommend to install WSL2 and install Tex Live in Linux.

 ### Install Tex Live on Linux